puppetlabs/puppet-docs/source/puppet/5.1/type.md

 <h4 id="package-provider-gem">gem</h4>

 Ruby Gem support.
-If a URL is passed via `source`, then that URL is used as the remote gem repository; if a source is present but is not a valid URL, it will be interpreted as the path to a local gem file.
-If source is not present at all, the gem will be installed from the default gem repositories.
+If a URL is passed via `source`, then that URL is appended to the list of remote gem repositories; to ensure that only the specified source is used, also pass `--clear-sources` via `install_options`.
+If source is present but is not a valid URL, it will be interpreted as the path to a local gem file.
+If source is not present, the gem will be installed from the default gem repositories.

 This provider supports the `install_options` and `uninstall_options` attributes, which allow command-line flags to be passed to the gem command.